ChristianBielak/vue-typescript-todo/README.md

-# vue-typescript
+# Todo App with Vue.js and TypeScript

-> A Vue.js boilerplate with TypeScript, Vue Router and Foundation SASS
+> Simple Todo App basend on Vue.js and TypeScript

 ## Build Setup